PaoloChang/paolochang.github.io/_posts/2022-12-16-bugfix-unittest-import_after_jest_environment.md

 >      at describeFiber (node_modules/react-test-renderer/cjs/react-test-renderer.development.js:2686:14)
 >
 >  ●  <span class=err_r><strong class=err_b>Cannot log after tests are done.</strong> Did you forget to wait for something async in your test?</span>
->    Attempted to log "The above error occurred in the <ForwardRef(NavigationContainerInner)> component:
+>    Attempted to log "The above error occurred in the &lt;ForwardRef(NavigationContainerInner)&gt; component:
 >
->        at NavigationContainerInner (/Users/<username>/Documents/workspace/MyApp/node_modules/@react-navigation/native/src/NavigationContainer.tsx:107:23)
+>        at NavigationContainerInner (/Users/username/Documents/workspace/MyApp/node_modules/@react-navigation/native/src/NavigationContainer.tsx:107:23)
->        at AppNav (/Users/<username>/Documents/workspace/MyApp/src/navigation/AppNav.js:13:48)
+>        at AppNav (/Users/username/Documents/workspace/MyApp/src/navigation/AppNav.js:13:48)
 >        at App
 >
 >    Consider adding an error boundary to your tree to customize error handling behavior.